What Do Teeth Represent in the Bible? 50+ Verses

 Meaning: When life feels overwhelming, remember that there's a promise of deliverance.
 It's a gentle reminder that no matter the struggles, there's a greater hope and a brighter future ahead.

-10 Bible Verses on Teeth and Destruction
+10 Bible Verses About Teeth, Danger, and Destructive Paths

 41) Proverbs 1:32